olivierlabayle/WDL-GWAS/docs/src/troubleshooting.md

 # Troubleshooting

 ## Understanding Local Workflow failures

 Cromwell's logs are quite dense and difficult to navigate, when the workflow errors, look for a filename ending in `execution/stderr`.
 This file will contain more information on the error.

+## Understanding UK Biobank RAP failures

+### Navigating the Logs.

+First make sure you have read [this guide](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/managing-jobs/troubleshooting-guide) and know how to search for a problem within the produced logs.

-## Running Interactively on UKBiobank RAP
+### Running Interactively on UKBiobank RAP

-To debug errors, it may be useful to run the code interactively, for this, you can use the [Cloud Workstation](https://documentation.dnanexus.com/developer/cloud-workstation).
+To debug errors and provide constructive error reports, it may be useful to run some code interactively.
+For this, you can use the [Cloud Workstation](https://documentation.dnanexus.com/developer/cloud-workstation).
 This [tutorial](https://academy.dnanexus.com/interactivecloudcomputing/cloudworkstation) may also be useful.
 To start an instance:

 ```bash
 dx run \